Decawave/uwb-apps/README.md

 1. Download and install Apache Newt.

-2. Download and install Apache Newt.

 You will need to download the Apache Newt tool, as documented in the [Getting Started Guide](http://mynewt.apache.org/os/get_started/introduction/).

-3. Download the Apache Mynewt Core package (executed from the blinky directory).
+2. Download the Apache Mynewt Core package (executed from the blinky directory).

 ```no-highlight
     $ newt install
 ```

-4. Build the Single Side Two Way Ranging (ss_twr) Applicaitons for the DWM1000 hardware platform using the "dwm1001" target (executed from the mynewt-dw1000 directory).
+3. Build the Single Side Two Way Ranging (ss_twr) Applicaitons for the DWM1000 hardware platform using the "dwm1001" target (executed from the mynewt-dw1000 directory).

 ```no-highlight